 (b) a certificate approved by the Department of Communications of the Commonwealth as appropriate to the operation of the installation concerned.

-[Regulation 13 amended in Gazette 1 Jul 1983 p.
+[Regulation 13 amended: Gazette 1 Jul 1983 p.
 2190.]

 14. Radio watches

 (1) Subject to this regulation, the master of a seagoing ship shall ensure that a continuous radio watch is kept while the seagoing ship is at sea.